-Situated at an altitude of 1275 meters (4183 feet), Sivas is the highest city of the Central Anatolian Region, and the most mountainous one with the numerous peaks.
+Situated at an altitude of 1275 meters (4183 feet) above sea level, Sivas is the highest city of the Central Anatolian Region, and the most mountainous one with the numerous peaks.
 This uneven land has been the shelter of many tribes from the earliest ages to more recent periods, from which remain many notable monuments.

 Sivas being at the junction point of the Persia and Baghdad caravan routes, was once a busy commercial center.
 During the interval between 1142 and 1171 it was the capital of the Turkish Danismend Emirs.
 Later, under the rule of the Seljuks, it became a cultural center with importance given to learning and scholarship.

 One of the outstanding numerous Seljuk works of art and architecture is Izzeddin Keykavus Sifahanesi, which was "a house of recovery" in those times; in other words "a hospital".
 It was built in 1217 by the order of the Seljuk Sultan, and its decoration with painted tiles is beautiful.

 Gök Medrese (theological school) and Buruciye Medrese, both built in 1271, constitute the best examples of wonderful Seljuk artistic works.
 The Ulu Mosque of the Danismend Emirate is another fine historical monument, reflecting a different style.
 The Cifte Minareli Medrese of the same year is also noteworthy with its twin minarets rising elegantly on both sides of its ornate portal.

 Throughout the long history of the city, Sivas played an important role during the War of Independence; the National Congress which was held here in 1919 decided to fight for the liberalization of Turkey.
 The school building used then is now the Ataturk and Congress Museum, in which the relevant documents of the congress and the war are on display together with ethnographical finds and local handicrafts.